 Under the terms of our agreement with Pfizer, we are eligible to receive milestone payments of up to \$105 million upon the successful achievement of certain development, regulatory and commercial milestones, though there can be no assurance that we will achieve any milestones.
-No significant milestone payments have been received as of December 31, 2013.
+No significant milestone payments have been received as of December 31, 2014.
 Pfizer pays us for manufacturing product for clinical development and commercialization purposes.
-Pfizer has responsibility for development, regulatory and commercialization and will pay us tiered royalties on any worldwide commercial sales of MultiStem IBD products.
-Alternatively, in lieu of royalties and certain commercialization milestones, we may elect to co-develop with Pfizer and the parties will share development and commercialization expenses and profits/losses on an agreed basis beginning at Phase 3 clinical development.
+We may elect to co-develop with Pfizer, in which case, the parties would share development and commercialization expenses and profits (if any) on an agreed basis beginning at Phase 3 clinical development.
+Alternatively, we may elect to not co-develop with Pfizer, in which case Pfizer will pay us tiered single-digit royalties on worldwide commercial sales of MultiStem IBD products.
+Any royalties may be subject to certain reductions related to market exclusivity, patent claims and credits from sales milestone payments.